 To ensure that the XenApp and XenDesktop Site database is always available, Citrix recommends starting with a fault-tolerant SQL Server deployment, by following high availability best practices from Microsoft.
-(The Databases section in the System requirements article lists the SQL Server high availability features supported in XenApp and XenDesktop.)
+(For supported SQL Server high availability features, see Databases.)
 However, network issues and interruptions may result in users not being able to connect to their applications or desktops.

 The Local Host Cache (LHC) feature allows connection brokering operations in a XenApp or XenDesktop Site to continue when an outage occurs.
 An outage occurs when the connection between a Delivery Controller and the Site database fails in an on-premises Citrix environment.

-As of the 7.16 release, the connection leasing feature (a predecessor high availability feature in earlier releases) is removed from XenApp and XenDesktop, and is no longer available.
+As of the 7.16 release, the connection leasing feature (a predecessor high availability feature in earlier releases) was removed from XenApp and XenDesktop, and is no longer available.

 The following graphic illustrates the Local Host Cache components and communication paths during normal operations.

 - The principal broker (Citrix Broker Service) on a Controller accepts connection requests from StoreFront, and communicates with the Site database to connect users with VDAs that are registered with the Controller.

 - A check is made periodically (one minute after the previous check finished) to determine whether changes have been made to the principal broker’s configuration.
 Those changes could have been initiated by PowerShell/Studio actions (such as changing a Delivery Group property) or system actions (such as machine assignments).